2023 Honda CR-V: Price, Specs, & Features — All-New Design!

 When will the 2023 Honda CR-V be available?

-The release of the new 2023 Honda CR-V is expected to be Summer 2022.
-For the 2023 CR-V Hybrid, the release date will be later in 2022.
+For the release date, according to Honda, the fully gas-powered 2023 Honda CR-V crossover SUV will start arriving at dealerships on September 22, 2022.
+For the 2023 CR-V Hybrid, the release will be in October 2022.
 Both the 2023 CR-V and 2023 CR-V Hybrid will be available to buy at Honda dealerships throughout the United States and in various international markets.

 Trims offered for the 2023 CR-V include EX, EX-L, Sport, and Sport Touring.
 The EX and EX-L trims are for the gas-powered CR-V, while the Sport and Sport Touring trims are for the CR-V Hybrid.

 The Honda CR-V for the U.S. market is built at the Honda East Liberty Plant in East Liberty, Ohio, and the Honda Manufacturing of Indiana plant in Greensburg, Indiana.